 Informal Transportation Complaints

-Informal complaints regarding taxicabs or motor carriers (such as household moving companies or trucking companies) should be filed with the PUC Bureau of Transportation and Safety at P.O.
+Informal complaints regarding taxicabs or motor carriers (such as household moving companies or trucking companies) should be filed with the PUC Bureau of Investigation and Enforcement at P.O.
 Box 3265, Harrisburg, PA 17105-3265.

 Consumers can submit informal complaints about taxi service here.